gluegun-rs/gluegun/book/src/mapping/wit.md

 # WebAssembly Interface Types

-The Carcin IDL can be directly mapped to [WebAssembly interface types][WIT], for the most part:
+The GlueGun IDL can be directly mapped to [WebAssembly interface types][WIT], for the most part:

 * Primitive types map directly to WIT primitive types.
 * Collection types map to WIT lists: